-\paragraph{Jet Shooting Game [BL]} As shown in Figures~\ref{fig:teaser-full}D1--3, the jet's left and right movement is controlled by the Linear interactions, while missile firing is controlled by the Binary interactions.
+\paragraph{Jet Shooting Game [BL]} As shown in Figures~\ref{fig:teaser-full}~(D1--3), the jet's left and right movement is controlled by Linear interactions, while missile firing is controlled by Binary interactions.
 For example, one hand can slide along the edge of a desk to control the jet's lateral movement.
 If a physical object is unavailable, this hand can perform a left-right sliding gesture in mid-air instead.
 The other hand can press a table bell to control firing, or use the pinch gesture in mid-air.

-\paragraph{Lighthouse [BR]} The lighthouse light's rotation is controlled by the Rotational interactions, and its on/off state is controlled by the Binary interactions.
+\paragraph{Lighthouse [BR]} The lighthouse light's rotation is controlled by Rotational interactions, and its on/off state is controlled by Binary interactions.
 For instance, one hand can rotate an apple to control the light's angle, or perform a circular rotating gesture in mid-air.
 The other hand can perform a ``radiating light'' gesture (fingers spread outwards from a central point) to turn the light on, and retract the fingers to turn it off.
 Alternatively, pressing a table bell can achieve the same effect.

-\paragraph{Fire Stoking [BN]} The intensity of blowing air to the flames is controlled by the Nonlinear interactions, while adding wood to the fire is controlled by the Binary interactions.
-For example, one hand squeezes a blower bulb, with the side of the mouth facing the flames, acting as a bellow (alternatively, this can be controlled by a mid-air squeezing gesture).
+\paragraph{Fire Stoking [BN]} The intensity of blowing air to the flames is controlled by Nonlinear interactions, while adding wood to the fire is controlled by Binary interactions.
+For example, one hand squeezes a blower bulb, with the side of the mouth facing the flames, acting as a bellows (alternatively, this can be controlled by a mid-air squeezing gesture).
 Repeatedly blowing can make the flames grow stronger.
-The wood gradually burns down, so the other hand performs a downward flip gesture near the fire to add a piece of wood to the fire (alternatively, pressing a table bell can achieve the same effect).
+As the wood gradually burns down, the other hand performs a downward flip gesture near the fire to add a piece of wood (alternatively, pressing a table bell can achieve the same effect).

-\paragraph{Claw Machine [BF]} The direction of the claw is controlled by the Free interactions, while releasing the claw to grab objects is controlled by the Binary interactions.
+\paragraph{Claw Machine [BF]} The direction of the claw is controlled by Free interactions, while releasing the claw to grab objects is controlled by Binary interactions.
 For example, one hand shakes a water bottle, using the table as support, as if it were a joystick (alternatively, mid-air gestures can mimic holding and moving a joystick).
-Once the target is positioned correctly, the other hand presses a table bell to release the claw for grabbing (alternatively, a mid-air gesture where all fingers curl inward to form a grabbing pose can release the claw; when the pose is not made, the claw does not release).
+Once the target is positioned correctly, the other hand presses a table bell to release the claw (alternatively, a mid-air gesture where all fingers curl inward to form a grabbing pose can release the claw; when the pose is not made, the claw does not release).